State Tax Watch 2025

 Iowa

-• Gov. Kim Reynolds identified property tax cuts as a focus for the 2025 legislative session, raising concerns from some lawmakers who are already worried about the budget due to an expected $1 billion reduction in revenue over a 24-month period from deep cuts to the state’s personal income tax.
+- Gov. Kim Reynolds identified property tax cuts as a focus for the state’s 2025 legislative session.
+This raised concerns from some lawmakers already worried about the budget due to an expected $1 billion reduction in revenue over a 24-month-period from previous deep personal income tax cuts.
+Lawmakers are now debating a proposal to cap state property taxes used to fund schools.
+Although the measure initially backfills the revenue for local governments, the state has cut revenue enough that it may not be able to afford the continued expense.

 Kansas